-Classic pineapple upside-down cake is one of our family’s favorites.
-Delicious moist fruity pineapple and cherries cake.
+Classic pineapple upside-down cake is one of our family’s favorites—deliciously moist, fruity pineapple and cherries cake.
 Just a few simple ingredients and a yellow cake mix make this a quick and easy cake.
-Topped with ooey gooey brown sugared caramel pineapple goodness it just could not be any more delicious.
+Topped with ooey gooey brown sugared caramel pineapple goodness, it just could not be any more delicious.

 I have made this cake for birthdays and served it with whipped cream and ice cream and a cherry on top.
 It has fruit instead of sugary icing.

 This post contains affiliate links.
 In other words, if you purchase from one of these links, I will make a small commission.
 However, you can rest assured you will not pay more for any products.

 Pineapple Upside-Down Cake Recipe

 Whenever I serve my pineapple upside cake, I get recipe requests.
 So I wanted to share with you the best pineapple upside-down recipe using a yellow cake mix.

 Before you begin the recipe, I would like to share some helpful tips.

 - Preheat the oven while preparing the cake batter.